-• Employee business expenses claimed on line 20 of Schedule A (Form 1040).
-Take this adjustment into account on line 5. • Passive activities.
+• Employee business expenses claimed on line 20 of Schedule A (Form 1040) or line 9 of Schedule A (Form 1040NR).
+Take this adjustment into account on line 5.

+• Passive activities.
 Take this adjustment into account on line 18.

 • An activity for which you are not at risk or income or loss from a partnership or an S corporation if the basis limitations apply.
 Take this adjustment into account on line 19.